 Currently valued at $483 billion USD, the semiconductor market is expected to grow by 9.2% annually until 2029.
-This makes sense when you consider that these semiconductor chips are the heart of all modern-day consumer electronics.
-But, what exactly is an IC chip used for?
-Read on to see the answer and learn how integrated circuits work in 2022.
+This makes sense when you consider that these IC chips are the heart of all modern-day consumer electronics.
+But, what exactly is a computer IC chip used for?
+Read on to see the answer and learn how integrated circuits, and integrated circuit chips work in 2022.

 What Is an IC Chip Used For?

 If you haven't heard the term "integrated circuit," you may have heard the concept referred to as a microchip.
 These chips are small semiconductor wafers that hold millions of tiny electronic components.
 A single chip includes a multitude of fabricated components such as resistors, transistors, capacitors, and diodes that can perform advanced tasks, such as:

 These microprocessors can sometimes also perform advanced mathematical calculations or act as temperature sensors.

 Some common devices that IC wafers operate include:

 - Desktop computers